algorandfoundation/liquid-auth-js/README.md

 # Overview

-Client JSON-RPC interfaces are generated from OpenAPI 3.0 specifications.
+Client JSON-RPC interfaces should be generated from OpenAPI 3.0 specifications.
 All clients should mirror the same interfaces and include the same parameters (as much as possible).

 ```typescript